Configuration

 [applications/installationDir]

 stringThe base directory for package installations.
-This option must be specified if you want to install new package; otherwise only the built-in ones are available. (default: empty/disabled)
+This option must be specified if you want to install a new package; otherwise only the built-in ones are available. (default: empty/disabled)

 --document-dir